elliotmangini/blog-agile-01/README.md

 <h3>History of Scrum</h3>

-1986 - Scrum is first introduced in Japan.
+> 1986 - Scrum is first introduced in Japan.
+>

-1995 - First early versions of Agile appear.
+> 1995 - First early versions of Agile appear.
+>

-2001 - Agile Alliance & first formal appearance of Agile methodoligies with scrum.
+> 2001 - Agile Alliance & first formal appearance of Agile methodoligies with scrum.
+>

-2002 - Scrum Alliance & certifications added.
+> 2002 - Scrum Alliance & certifications added.
+>

-2006 - Scrum Inc. offers certification courses privately.
+> 2006 - Scrum Inc. offers certification courses privately.
+>

-2009 - Scrum.org offers those certification courses (online?).
+> 2009 - Scrum.org offers those certification courses (online?).
+>

-2010 - First Scrum Guide is published and freely available.
+> 2010 - First Scrum Guide is published and freely available.

-The methodology has changed throughout its history.
-Agile has become more important over time.
+The methodology has changed throughout its history and Agile has become more important over time.

 <h2>What is Scrum?</h2>